blaz1988/reedsy-challenge-backend/README.md

 ### Get the total price for a given list of items.

-**:items parameter format:** "Quantity ProductCode, Quantity ProductCode, ..."
+Items parameter format: "Quantity ProductCode, Quantity ProductCode, ..."

 **cURL example:**